Er-Simon/Telegram-Member-Booster/README.md

   You can define multiple groups from which to retrieve members.

 - **Fresh Mode**:
   Members are retrieved on-demand from the target groups during each execution, ensuring the most up-to-date members are processed.
+This feature is enabled by default and can be disabled via the `consts.py` file.
+If disabled, it uses the members obtained in previous executions for the account being used.

 - **Filter Mode**:
   Filters out members based on their characteristics (e.g., fake, bot, scam accounts) and their inactivity period.
+This feature is enabled by default and can be disabled via the `consts.py` file.

 - **Logging System**:
   Logs all actions and operations for easier tracking and debugging.